 We really hope you answered yes.
 What’s the point of all your work to improve their lives if you don’t?

 We think most people answer yes to that question, which is great.
 So why is it that most email lists feel like one-sided conversations?

 So, what’s the solution?
 Get your readers involved.

-Similarly, a lot of okay but not great teachers do the same thing.
-They ask their students questions, but they do it in a way that doesn’t entice anyone to answer. *Cue awkward silence until the teacher singles someone out.*
+Similarly, many okay but not great teachers do the same thing.
+They ask their students questions but do it in a way that doesn’t entice anyone to answer. *Cue awkward silence until the teacher singles someone out.*

 But it doesn’t have to be this way.

 - They don’t care about the question